-Once you have registered for A Novel Approach Second Draft, email a WORD copy of your manuscript, and include a list of questions that you want answered during the Substantive Edit.
-Be as specific as possible about which aspects of the Second Draft process excite you the most and where you are feeling reticent.
+Once you have registered for A Novel Approach Second Draft, email a WORD copy of your manuscript and include a list of any questions that you want answered in the Substantive Edit.
+Be as specific as possible about which aspects of your manuscript excite you the most and where you are feeling reticent.

-The primary purpose of the Substantive Edit is to investigate the novel or memoir as a story and address the story-telling elements, including the many aspects of the writer’s craft, that should be addressed to refine the manuscript into a publishable book.
+The primary purpose of the Substantive Edit is to investigate the novel or memoir as a story and address the story-telling elements.
+This includes aspects of the writer’s craft that may also need to be addresseed to refine the manuscript into a publishable book.

 - The Role of the Protagonist as a driving force in the narrative